prantoamt/dl-exercises-fau/README.md

 ## Welcome
 ----------------------------
 Hello!
 Welcome to the **Deep Learning Exercises** repository.
-This `readme.md` file will guide you to run the projects inside this repository on your local machine.
-In order to run the projects, please pursue the following steps.
-I assume you are using `unix based operating system` and you have `python 3.8` installed.
+This `readme.md` file will guide you to run the exercises inside this repository on your local machine.
+In order to run the exercises, please pursue the following steps.
+We assume you are using `unix based operating system` and you have `python 3.8` installed.
 We have used [pdm python](https://pdm.fming.dev/latest/) as package manager.
 We have created few custom commands using pdm python as well.
 Therefore, it is strongly recommended to install `pdm python` beforehand to make life easier.
 Installation guidelines can be found on pdm python's website.

 ## Install Pdm Python
 ---------------------------